Publisher: Coiledspring games, Blue Orange

 Regal Round Up

-I like Queendomino as a longer game in the same way that I like Kingdomino as a faster, crunchy filler.
+I like Queendomino as a longer game in the same way that I like Kingdomino as a faster, crunchy, elegant filler.
 I opened the box thinking it would be a simple either/or choice; man v woman, simplicity v stuff, Kingdomino v Queendomino.
 But I was wrong.

 For me, Queendomino is a different, standalone game.
 Yes, they share a fundamental basic tile laying/variable turn order mechanic, but after that, each one offers a unique and replayable experience.